I’m here to tell you why this is my current favorite non-invitational convention and such an important event.

 I’ve already written about the various events I was in but to recap for posterity:

 Friday night was Bluebeard’s Bride, run by Katherine Fackrell.
-I had no idea that Katherine was pretty much running the whole con when she took four hours out to run this event.
+I had no idea that Katherine was running the whole con when she took four hours out to run this event.
 Good grief!
 It was super weird and freaky and fucked up and I think my favorite event.
 Yeah.
 It’s stuck with me the tightest.
-So grateful I got into that event.
+So grateful I got into it.

 I kind of regret missing playing that slot but I super enjoyed socializing, having a relaxing lunch, and rolling into my so called Spotlight GM event at the midday slot at full power.